idugalic/micro-company/README.md

 ### Key benefits
+1. Simple to develop - the goal of current development tools and IDEs is to support the development of monolithic applications
+2. Simple to deploy - you simply need to deploy the WAR/JAR file on the appropriate runtime
+3. Simple to scale - you can scale the application by running multiple copies of the application behind a load balancer

-1. Easy implementation of eventually consistent business transactions that could span multiple components (potentialy services on other VMs)
+4. Easy implementation of eventually consistent business transactions that could span multiple components (potentialy services on other VMs)
-2. Automatic publishing of events whenever data changes
+5. Automatic publishing of events whenever data changes
-3. Faster and more scalable querying by using materialized views
-4. Reliable auditing for all updates
+6. Reliable auditing for all updates

 ### How it works